Constitution Center (Washington, D.C.): Tenants

-Occupancy issues at Constitution Center were further confused by legislative action.
+Occupancy issues at the Constitution Center were further confused by legislative action.
 In October 2011, the United States House Committee on Transportation and Infrastructure voted 31-to-22 to permit the Federal Trade Commission to lease 160000 sqft of space at Constitution Center and vacate the Apex Building (which would be turned over to the National Gallery of Art).
-Although this legislation was not adopted by Congress, the Transportation and Infrastructure Committee in March 2012 directed the General Services Administration (GSA) to analyze space needs for the Federal Trade Commission and several other federal agencies in the District of Columbia and issue a report to the committee on how Constitution Center could meet these needs.
-GSA reported in June 2012 that Constitution Center held too little space to house the entire FTC, and it was too costly to do so (after accounting for moving expenses and rental prices).
-GSA instead proposed that the FTC lease additional space at 601 New Jersey Avenue NW and 1800 M Street NW (where it already leased space, and where additional room was available).
+Although Congress did not adopt this legislation, the Transportation and Infrastructure Committee in March 2012 directed the General Services Administration (GSA) to analyze space needs for the Federal Trade Commission and several other federal agencies in the District of Columbia and issue a report to the committee on how Constitution Center could meet these needs.
+GSA reported in June 2012 that the Constitution Center held too little space to house the entire FTC, and it was too costly to do so (after accounting for moving expenses and rental prices).
+GSA instead proposed that the FTC lease additional space at 601 New Jersey Avenue NW and 1800 M Street NW (where it already leased space and where additional room was available).

-In April 2012, Nassif Associates said the SEC owed it rent as well.
+In April 2012, Nassif Associates said the SEC also owed it rent.
 The company said the letter contract required the agency to pay $1.3 million a month beginning November 1, 2011.
-As of April 30, 2012, the agency owed $7.75 million in back rent, a company spokesperson said.
+As of April 30, 2012, a company spokesperson said the agency owed $7.75 million in back rent.
 The agency disputed the cost, saying the build-out of the interior was never completed.
-SEC officials also said the agency now needed no space at all at Constitution Center, and that the SEC was working with GSA to find other federal tenants to take over its lease.
+SEC officials also said the agency now needed no space at Constitution Center and that the SEC was working with GSA to find other federal tenants to take over its lease.
 In late May, the Federal Aviation Administration said it might lease 270000 sqft of space in the building as part of a major consolidation of six of its offices in the city.

 In July 2012, GSA bowed to congressional pressure and moved 1,100 FTC workers into Constitution Center from leased locations at 601 New Jersey Avenue NW and 1800 M Street NW.
 The deal kept the FTC in its Apex Building headquarters.
 Three months later, GSA rented out the last of its space in Constitution Center by signing leases for the National Endowment for the Arts and National Endowment for the Humanities.